How Can Incentives and Cut Layer Selection Influence Data Contribution in Split Federated Learning?: System Model

 To streamline our analysis and focus on the core intuition, we adopt a simplified approach similar to \cite{Tran2019}.
 This involves assuming fixed uplink and downlink channels, maintaining a quasi-static channel mode throughout the SFL process facilitating efficient analysis.
-Then, the transmission latency, both i) for transmitting the smashed data from client $n$ to the main server and ii) for receiving the gradient data from the main server to the client $n$, is given by:
+Then, transmission latencies for transmitting the smashed data from client $n$ to the main server and for receiving the gradient data from the main server to the client $n$, are given by:

 Here, $s_n$ and $g_n$ denote the size of the smashed data and the gradient data of client $n$, respectively\footnote{Here, we assume that the size of the smashed data is constant, although it could be model-dependent.
 For the evaluation, we set the size of the smashed data by averaging the size across layers to simplify the analysis.}.
 Additionally, $r_{s:n}$ and $r_{g:n}$ represent the uplink transmission rate from client $n$ to the main server and the downlink transmission rate from the main server to client $n$, respectively.
-Similarly, the transmission latency, both i) for transmitting the client-side model from client $n$ to the fed server and ii) for receiving the global client-side model from the fed server to the client $n$, is given by:
+Similarly, transmission latencies for transmitting the client-side model from client $n$ to the fed server and for receiving the global client-side model from the fed server to the client $n$, are given by: